DECam filter information

 As an exception to this general requirement, the N501 and N673 filters may be freely used for proposals to study emission line objects at low redshift without prior approval.
 These two filters were originally designed by the ODIN survey to enable identification of Ly alpha emitters at high redshifts, but they encompass the wavelength of emission lines [OIII] and [SII], respectively, allowing their use for studying emission nebulae in our own or nearby galaxies.

-Narrow-band filter N395, centered on the Ca II H and K lines, will be available starting in semester 23A, and can be used freely by the community.
+Narrow-band filter N395, centered on the Ca II H and K lines, can be used freely by the community.

 FILTER